-- 27. Applicant's Amended Application for Authorization asks this Court to authorize a class action against nine distinct corporate entities and two individuals (Feras Antoon and David Tassillo) which Applicant considers should be added as defendants to the proceedings because they would somehow all be each other's "alter ego". - 28.
-However, besides her obvious generalizations and attempts at presenting all defendants as alter egos, Applicant provides no explanations as to why each of the identified corporation would constitute a proper defendant, or as to why the individuals she identifies should be added as defendants.
-Indeed, Applicant's allegations in this regard are essentially limited to the following vague assertion: - "10.
+- 27. Applicant's Amended Application for Authorization asks this Court to authorize a class action against nine distinct corporate entities and (...) three individuals which Applicant considers (...) "alter ego". - 28.
+However, besides her obvious generalizations (...), Applicant provides no explanations as to why each of the identified corporation would constitute a proper defendant (...).
+Indeed, Applicant's allegations in this regard are essentially limited to the following vague assertion:

+- "10.
 MindGeek has incorporated [...] hundreds of subsidiaries and related companies around the world over time, the details of which are unknown to the Class at this time.
 The structure of MindGeek has changed numerous times throughout the years.
-However, MindGeek, including MindGeek Principals, operate [...] as a single business enterprise, commingling its funds and other assets to shelter and avoid liabilities and to hide the entity of its owners, treating each other's assets as their own, issuing shares haphazardly and without authority, holding themselves out as being personally liable for the debts of each other, failing to maintain proper minutes and corporate records, using the same business locations and employing the same employees, failing to adequately capitalize the entities, failing to maintain arm's length relationship among themselves, and diverting assets without consideration to the detriment of and are thus jointly and severally liable in this action as alter egos of the other." - 29.
-In its analysis of criterion (2°) of Article 575 C.C.P. (whether "the facts alleged seem to justify the conclusions sought"), however, this Court will have to
+However, MindGeek, including MindGeek Principals, operate [...] as a single business enterprise, commingling its funds and other assets to shelter and avoid liabilities and to hide the entity of its owners, treating each other's assets as their own, issuing shares haphazardly and without authority, holding themselves out as being personally liable for the debts of each other, failing to maintain proper minutes and corporate records, using the same business locations and employing the same employees, failing to adequately capitalize the entities, failing to maintain arm's length relationship among themselves, and diverting assets without consideration to the detriment of and are thus jointly and severally liable in this action as alter egos of the other."2 - 29.
+In its analysis of criterion (2°) of Article 575 C.C.P. (whether "the facts alleged seem to justify the conclusions sought"), however, this Court will have to consider whether the allegations made against each of the Petitioners contain facts that, on prima facie basis, justify the conclusion sought. - 30.
+For this purpose, the Court would benefit from being provided with more information regarding the corporate structure and functioning of each Petitioner.
+This is what the Andreou Affidavit is (...) meant to do. - 31.
+This (...) affidavit merely provides information regarding the corporate structure and activities of the Petitioners that is necessary for the Court to evaluate whether Applicant's alter ego allegations are sufficient to justify the authorization of a class action against each one of them. - 32.
+As such, the Court should allow the Andreou Affidavit to be submitted at the authorization stage.